daviembrito/phobus/README.md

 ### **-i, --ip**

-Tries to resolve all the adresses and get their ip's
+Tries to resolve all the addresses and get their ip's

 ### **-f ```<```filter```>```, --filter ```<```filter**```>```